 Yoroshiku is the most difficult Japanese word to translate.
 The best translation available is “I count on your help, I count on your friendship”.
 It is used when you are going to interact in some activity with another person.

-This word shows the formality and organization that the Japanese have with each other.
-Before doing anything, the Japanese first confirm among themselves and ask for all support and collaboration with the word Yoroshiku.
+This word shows the formality and organization that the Japanese possess with each other.
+Before doing anything, the Japanese first confirm with each other and ask for all the support and collaboration with the word Yoroshiku.

 Itadakimasu can be translated as “Thank you for the food”, “Or I will receive it humbly”.
 This is said before a meal.
 This word thanks everyone who was responsible for the food, even those who planted and cultivated it, or the animal that became food.